 Bánh Mì, like other internationally famous dishes such as phở, spring rolls and broken rice, was traditionally eaten as a cheap and quick meal.
 Commonly eaten for breakfast, the sandwich was convenient for commuters and students who had to eat on their way to work or school.

-Today, the Bánh Mì can be found anywhere where there’s a strong Vietnamese diaspora community, leading to many variations on the classic sandwich formulated to fit the local taste and preferences of the community.
+Today, the Bánh Mì can be found anywhere where there’s a solid Vietnamese diaspora community, leading to many variations on the classic sandwich formulated to fit the local taste and preferences of the community.

 Bánh Mì 101 – Ingredients